zhuozhang/Rerr/README.md

 __Rerr__ is a package that fits excess relative risk (ERR) models in survival analysis, while allowing for measurement error in exposures, with or without effect modifications.
-ERR models are widely used in Radiation epidemiology.
+They are widely used in Radiation epidemiology.

 Currently this package only allow one of the exposure variables to be measured with error.
-This document will walk you through the package from installation to analysis of a toy survival data, simulated also by functions provided by this package.
+This document will walk you through the package from installation to analysis of a simple survival dataset, simulated also through the package.

 ## Installation

-The package can be downloaded from github from [here](https://github.com/zhuozhang/Rerr).
+The package can be downloaded from Github at [here](https://github.com/zhuozhang/Rerr).
 After unzipping the downloaded file, assume the full path to the folder of the package is **path_to_foler**.
 Then type the following command in R console to